rte-france/relife/sphinx_docs/source/contributor_guide/survival.rst

 * ``Likelihood``: this object contains likelihood functions computed from ``DataBook`` object
 * ``Optimizer``: this object contains a ``Likelihood`` object instanciated with a ``DataBook``.
 It holds the ``fit`` method

-If you want to define your own model, you have to customize these objects.
+If you want to define your own model, you have to customize these objects and use factories listed in the previous section.

 Function object
 ^^^^^^^^^^^^^^^